 - established the archival/ records management/ oral history program at Fort Lewis College; the only Certified Archivist in the Four Corners region and the only full professor in the Fort Lewis College Libraries.

 - was responsible for the identification, appraisal, acquisition, arrangement and description, preservation and access for over 500 special collections, including papers, records, photographs, oral history interview products, microforms, three-dimensional artifacts, and other media of records documenting the history of Fort Lewis College, Durango, and the Four Corners region.

 - taught the various archival tasks to undergraduate students, members of the Fort Lewis College community, and visiting seniors.

 - served as the user liaison for the design and construction of the new $8 million 50,000 square foot Southwest Studies Center at Fort Lewis College.

-- Records Manager for the City, including records retention and disposition, reference services, public outreach, and providing electronic access to permanent records of Durango dating back to 1881.
+- Records Administrator for the City, including records retention and disposition, reference services, public outreach, and providing electronic access to permanent records of Durango dating back to 1881.